bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 * For Socket:

-  - Run `server_bounce` and run the provided clinet.
-Terminate the clinet after some time, it will write the measured latencies in a filed named `samples.txt` at the current directory.
+  - Run `server_bounce` and run the provided client.
+Terminate the client after some time, it will write the measured latencies in a filed named `samples.txt` at the current directory.
 The values are in *nanoseconds*.

 * For SK\_SKB: